 The wireless annunciator function probably could be duplicated with a currently available sensor, microcontroller and wireless modules, though I'm not sure it would work at 1000 feet.
 Likewise, I doubt any of the commercial [Home Depot, etc] wireless motion sensors work at that range, though I've never tried one.
 This approach had the advantage of being priced right - ie, cheap - with the potential of working out to a range of a mile or two.
 Even a wired system at 1000 feet would require a hundred dollars worth of field wire.

-The Main Challenge: The Motion Sensor
+The First Challenge: The Motion Sensor

 The Microwave Link